5v1988/bdd-cucumber-tests/README.md

 - [Step 7: **Create step definition class and inject required dependencies**](#step-7-define-glue-codes-for-the-steps-in-feature-files) : Define steps in the glue codes, and inject all required dependencies

-- [Step 8: **Create a simple run configuration**](#step-8-create-a-simple-run-configuration) : Although there are various ways to run these tests, let's run using a standard gradle command to run tests (Junit test runner)
+- [Step 8: **Run tests with a simple configuration**](#step-8-run-tests-with-a-simple-configuration) : Although there are various ways to run these tests, let's run using a standard gradle command to run tests (Junit test runner)

 **Requirements**